mirandyrakotoniaina/university-social-network/README.md

 The project is functional and focuses on group and community management within a university social network.

-The main group, publication, comment, like, and image storage features are currently connected to Supabase.
+The main group management, membership, publication, comment, like, custom group type, and image storage features are integrated with Supabase.